 - as a coating for sushi

-- toasted sesame oil is huge is Vietnamese and South Korean cuisine.
+- toasted sesame oil is enormous in Vietnamese and South Korean cuisine.

 - Indian cuisine uses both sesame oils and seeds extensively.

-The Caribbean and the American deep South considers sesame seeds a sign of good luck in.
+The Caribbean and the deep American South consider sesame seeds a sign of good luck.

 It’s a versatile ingredient.